-Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the AMLT Network can help track and prevent it in the future.
+Coinfirm documents interesting or high profile frauds and hacks that have recently happened and been reported into our networks to show how the Coinfirm can help track and prevent it in the future.
 Today we take a detailed look at the Cryptopia cryptocurrency exchange hack.

 A major New Zealand Cryptocurrency Exchange with over 2M users (source), Cryptopia, announced unscheduled maintenance on the 13th of January which caused a problem that their users could not log in, deposit or withdraw cryptocurrency assets.